+Component Description

-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

 (2) Internal microphones Record sound.

-(3) Webcam light On: The webcam is in use.
-(4) Webcam Records video and captures photographs.
-Some products allow you to video conference and chat online using streaming video.
-To use a webcam (integrated camera): Type camera in the taskbar search box, and then select Camera.
-(5) Internal display switch Turns off the display and initiates Sleep if the display is closed while the power is on.
-NOTE: The internal display switch is not visible from the outside of the computer.
+(3) Camera light On: The camera is in use.

+(4) Camera Allows you to video chat, record video, or record still images.
+Some also provide HD (high-definition) or 3D capability, apps for gaming, or facial recognition software like Windows Hello.
+For details about using Windows Hello, see Using Windows Hello (select products only) on page 41.

+To use your camera:

+Type camera in the taskbar search box, and then select Camera.